mayraberrones94/Aprendizaje/README.md

 ...
 "Wavelet scattering works by cascading the image through a series of wavelet transforms, nonlinearities, and averaging"

-This article in particular was really helpful, since it gave us the idea we needed to fully understand how could we use the concept of wavlets for ous classification problem.
+This article in particular was really helpful since it gave us the idea we needed to fully understand how could we use the concept of wavelets for our classification problem.

+What could be the advantages of using wavelets:

+Wavelet scattering is basically the equivalent of a deep convolutional network.
+Seeing some of the examples that we investigated, is very similar to the method of pooling since it takes some of the features of the images to take forward.
+It has proved to yield representations that are stable against deformations and robust to noise.

+Now, since we have seen many comments and proofs of what the wavelets can do, we wonder what makes them different from neural networks, specifically, convolutional neural networks.

+We are then introduced to the Wavelet Scattering Network (WSN).
+This model in itself can't do classification, but its outputs can be used as inputs to another type of classifier.

+In MATHLAB there is already software that takes advantage of these types of transformations.
+The wavelet is implemented alongside a deep convolutional network.

 The original idea was to use different architectures to be able to find out what fitted best our target dataset.
-This however proved to be a major setback, since we found that the public datasets were perfoming well, and our target dataset was having issues going outside of the random accuracy (from 0.4 to 0.5).
+This however proved to be a major setback, since we found that the public datasets were performing well, and our target dataset was having issues going outside of the random accuracy (from 0.4 to 0.5).

+The best architecture generally for our experimentation was the Alexnet model.